-Energy is one the most important factor for any active system to work.
-At any given moment, RF energy is transmitted from millions of transmitters and device across the globe.
-There is lot of advantages if we could harvest this energy from surrounding sources.
-Let’s find what is Radio Frequency based wireless energy harvesting its applications.
+Energy is one of the most important factors for any active system to work.
+At any given moment, RF energy is transmitted from millions of transmitters and devices across the globe.
+There are a lot of advantages if we could harvest this energy from surrounding sources.
+Let’s find what is Radio Frequency-based based wireless energy harvesting its applications.

 We have been depending on many energy sources for centuries.
 Since the modern science and electronics industry growing rapidly, there is a huge demand for various efficient energy sources.

 The concept of energy harvesting is to receive energy from surroundings sources and convert it into a useful form to power any applications or store the energy for future usage.
 In wireless (RF) energy harvesting, electromagnetic energy from multiple sources received by an antenna, converts into electric energy and use as a power source for other devices.

 Radio Frequency energy harvesting technology allows power to be harvested from RF sources such as cellular towers, Wi-Fi networks, and TV/radio transmitters.
 The technology converts the RF energy into DC power which can then be used to charge batteries or provide power for low-power electronics.

 The first recorded use of RF energy harvesting was in 1908 when Nikola Tesla demonstrated the wireless transmission of electricity.
 In the early 1920s, Guglielmo Marconi experimented with using RF energy to wirelessly power light bulbs and motors.

 In the 1930s and 1940s, several patents were filed for devices that used RF energy to power electronic devices.
 In 1941, Heinrich Hertz published a paper entitled “On the Possibility of Wireless Transmission of Electrical Energy”.
 This paper described a system for wirelessly transmitting electrical energy using RF waves.